mtakahiro/gsf/docs/input.rst

 Broadband catalog
 -----------------
-gsf reads an ascii catalog specified in CAT\_BB in the configuration file.
+gsf reads the ascii catalog specified in CAT\_BB in the configuration file.
 The catalog format is similar to EAzY and FAST \citep{brammer08,kriek09}, and should be;

 # ID redshift [flux for filter 1] [flux error for filter 1]...